Lighthouses of Indonesia: Western Maluku

 Pulau Sehu (Seku)

 Date unknown.
 Active; focal plane 60 m (197 ft); two white flashes every 15 s.
 60 m (197 ft) skeletal tower on a concrete pier.
 No photo available but Google has an indistinct satellite view.
-This light and the Pulau Buangbuang Light (see the Northeastern Sulawesi page) frame the entrance to the Maluku Sea from the Banda Sea.
+This light and the Pulau Buangbuang Light (see the Eastern Sulawesi page) frame the entrance to the Maluku Sea from the Banda Sea.
 Located on a promontory on the west side of Pulau Sehu, an island off the southwestern tip of Pulau Taliabu.
 Accessible only by boat.
 Site status unknown.
 Admiralty Q1569.5; NGA 25384.

 * Bobong